kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 When the frames are updated, the container view will fill the scene.

 Before you can assign a class to the embedded view controller, you need to create it.
 Make a new file and choose the **iOS\Source\Swift File** template.
-Name the file **CandyStickerBrowserViewController.swift** and make it a subclass of `MSStickerBrowserViewController`.
+Name the file **CandyStickerBrowserViewController.swift**.

 Delete the contents of the file and replace them with the following: